epam/edp-install/docs/user-guide/add-application.md

   and change the version **manually**.

   * **edp** - the new versioning logic that is available in EDP Admin Console 2.3.0 and subsequent versions.
-  Using the edp versioning type, a developer indicates the version number from which all the artifacts will be versioned and, as a result, **automatically** registered in the corresponding file (e.g. pom.xml).
+  Using the edp versioning type, a developer indicates the version number that will be used for all the artifacts stored in artifactory: binaries, pom.xml, metadata, etc. The version stored in repository (e.g. pom.xml) will not be affected or used.
+  Using this versioning overrides any version stored in the repository files without changing actual file.

   When selecting the edp versioning type, the extra field will appear: